 Focus on making yours the most informative and in-depth article around that keyword, and you’ll have a good chance of higher rankings.

 Next, you’ll need a good backlink strategy in place.
-Remember, the number of high-quality links your content produces is a huge ranking factor for Google.
+The number of high-quality links your content produces is a huge ranking factor for Google.

 When the content’s ready, it’s time to create some serious buzz.
-That means promoting all over social media, in your emails, through direct outreach, etc. Your goal is to get as much traffic and as many eyes on your content as possible.
+That means promoting all over social media, in your emails, and through direct outreach.
+Your goal is to get as much traffic and as many eyes on your content as possible.

-Part of creating buzz is just creating as much content as possible; the more content, the more likely something is to hit the jackpot.
-Just remember, more content doesn’t mean lower quality.
-As we’ve seen, quality, in-depth content wins the day.
+Part of creating buzz is just creating as much content as possible–the more content, the more likely something is to hit the jackpot.
+Just remember that more content doesn’t mean lower quality.
+As we’ve seen, quality, in-depth content wins at the end of the day.

 So if you’re dealing with quantity vs. quality, always go with the latter.